Jamie71830/LIN3046_A1_Group1H/file _organisation_guide.md

 + add to the folder"/dataset"
 + naming:moviename in CAPITAL LETTERS, spacing by underline("_"), delete other symbols(e.g. ",", ":") if there are any
 + format: txt
-+ first 30 lines dialogue
++  30 lines of dialogue

 ## metadatalist: